AMReX-Fluids/AMReX-Hydro/Docs/source/Slopes.rst

 leverages slopes routines from AMReX.
 For cells where this calculation would involve all regular cells (i.e. no cut or covered cells), there are second-order and fourth-order stencils along with options to apply limiters.
-Note that the piecewise parabolic and BDS methods have their own routines for fomulating slopes (and these are housed within AMReX-Hydro).
+Note that the piecewise parabolic and BDS methods have their own routines for formulating slopes (and these are housed within AMReX-Hydro).

 For (EB)Godunov, the default is monotonicity-limited fourth-order slopes.